djuliannader/RabiModel/README.md

 # RabiModel
-Numerical diagonalization of the Rabi model for the study of quantum dynamics of initial coherent states
+Static and dynamical properties of states in the Quantum Rabi Model and variations

 clone as: